 This jacket is mostly insulated with down, but features a small patch of synthetic insulation in the neck, an area that is the most likely to come into contact with water from perspiration, condensed breath, or outside liquid.
 This is a nice touch that, in addition to the Pertex Shield outer shell, displays a lot of foresight from the engineers of this jacket.
 Everyone who has been on a winter expedition knows that no matter how cold it gets, getting wet is inevitable, and gear has to be somewhat waterproof in order to be useful at all.

-If the forecast calls for milder weather with liquid water or wet snow, reach for a jacket with more synthetic insulation like the Arc'teryx Camosun Parka, or the fully synthetic Arc'teryx Fission SV.
-Both of those feature Gore-Tex shells which will perform even better than Pertex Shield in the presence of liquid water.
+If the forecast calls for milder weather with liquid water or wet snow, reach for a jacket with more synthetic insulation like the Arc'teryx Camosun Parka, which features a Gore-Tex shell that will perform even better than Pertex Shield in the presence of liquid water.

 The hood is well designed to provide full coverage for the head, even while wearing a climbing helmet.
 A sealed front zipper and interior second front zipper keep out any wind and cold from the chest and torso, and velcro cuff closures seal the jacket around the wrists.